 Data to Include in EHRD Data Submissions

 Data included in the submission must be for all inpatient (IP), emergency department (ED) visits and outpatient observation (OO) bed stays to an acute care hospital within the reporting quarter.
 If available, CHIA is requesting that all hospital-based and clinic-based outpatient (OP) encounters for the reporting quarter be submitted.
-However, outpatient (OP) data is optional and not required for MassHealth’s Measurement Year 1 health equity program.
+However, outpatient (OP) data is optional and not required for MassHealth’s health equity program at this time.

 Outpatient (OP) refers to visits to a hospital or hospital licensed satellite clinic for clinical services or telehealth encounters that did not result in admission or hospitalization.